saedMuhamed/saedMuhamed/README.md

 - g ...
 - 👯 I’m looking to collaborate
 - 🤔 I’m looking for help with .
-- 💬 Ask me abou
+- 💬 Ask me a
 - 📫 Ho
 - 😄 P
 - ⚡